Martial arts instruction in aikido for adults and children.

 Founded in 1997, our dojo was originally known as Puget Sound Aikikai, and was located in South Lake Union for ten years until we relocated to the Queen Anne neighborhood in 2007.
 Read our story at USAF news.

 Through the practice of aikido, children acquire important life skills that can't be learned in books.
 In addition to physical fitness and coordination, students also learn the value of focus, teamwork, and discipline, not as abstract concepts but through their own experience.
+Our children's program is designed for kids 6-13 years old.
+Teens are welcome to join our adult classes.

 Ongoing membership dues are $60 per month.
 For new students, we offer two month's dues together with a training uniform (a $50 value) for $120.